Amber Heard cross-examined about fights with Johnny Depp - NewsBreak

 Amber Heard cross-examined about fights with Johnny Depp

-Lawyers for Johnny Depp on Tuesday questioned the truthfulness of Amber Heard’s accusation that Depp sexually assaulted her with a liquor bottle .
+FALLS CHURCH, Va.
+(AP) — Lawyers for Johnny Depp on Tuesday questioned the truthfulness of Amber Heard’s accusation that Depp sexually assaulted her with a liquor bottle.

 Heard was cross-examined for most of the day after her testimony in Depp’s libel suit against her.